mikemaccana/agave/README.md

 ### What About IE8 and Firefox 3 support?

 Sorry, but this isn’t possible.
-ES3 browsers don’t support Object.defineProperty() and it cannot be emulated via shims.
+ES3 browsers like IE8 and Firefox 3 don’t support Object.defineProperty() and it cannot be emulated via shims.

 ### License